 - 82% of disability cases of women under 30 are associated with HPV vaccine.

-- In Australia the amount of serious adverse events increased to 85% and due to HPV vaccination.
+- In Australia the amount of serious adverse events increased by 85% and due to HPV vaccination.
 The same is happening is other countries as well.

 - In the Cervarix study, which included 9,000 women, 8% had serious adverse event, 32% had significant adverse event, 9% had a spontaneous abortion, 3% got a new chronic disease.
 Same adverse events were observed in the control group (which received the same vaccine, only without the antigen).